 - 3.2.
 It may be possible to reduce the need for primary aggregates through the use of substitute materials in construction.
 However, the use of substitutes will vary depending on individual development proposals.
-Their use is likely to be more strongly influenced by sustainable design and construction policies in Local Plans rather than the Minerals Local Plan. - 3.3.
-There is no data available to indicate the level of contribution made by substitute materials in Worcestershire, but if use of substitutes increased and leads to a reduction in demand for primary materials, this will be reflected in the level of aggregate sales recorded.
+Their use is likely to be more strongly influenced by sustainable design and construction policies in the City, Borough and District Councils' Local Plans rather than through minerals planning policies. - 3.3.
+There is no data available to indicate the level of contribution made by substitute materials in Worcestershire, but if use of substitutes were to increase and lead to a reduction in demand for primary materials, this will be reflected in the level of aggregate sales recorded.